Greek Festival, Okinawan Festival, and Other Cultural Festivals on Oahu Worth Going to with Kids

 The Event

-The Okinawan Festival happens September 5-6, 2026, at the Hawaii Convention Center (with a modified format due to ongoing renovations).
-Hosted by the Hawaii United Okinawa Association, this is the largest celebration of Okinawan culture outside Okinawa itself, drawing 50,000+ attendees over the two-day weekend.
+The Okinawan Festival is September 5-6, 2026, at the Hawaii Convention Center (modified format this year because of ongoing renovations).
+Hosted by the Hawaii United Okinawa Association, this is the largest Okinawan culture event outside Okinawa itself.
+50,000 people over the weekend.
+It is huge.

 What to Expect

-The Okinawan community in Hawaii is large, multi-generational, and tightly-knit, and the festival reflects that.
-Headline elements include Okinawan food (Okinawa soba, andagi - sweet doughnuts, taco rice, champuru, andadog - hot dogs in andagi batter), traditional Okinawan dance and music on multiple stages, taiko drumming, karate demonstrations (Okinawa is the birthplace of karate), bon dance (a participatory circle dance that closes each day), and a craft fair with imported Okinawan goods.
+The Okinawan community here is big, multi-generational, and tight, and the festival reflects that.
+Okinawan food (Okinawa soba, andagi - sweet doughnut holes, taco rice, champuru, andadog - hot dogs in andagi batter), traditional dance and music on multiple stages, taiko drumming, karate demos (Okinawa is the birthplace of karate), bon dance at the end of each day, and a craft fair with imported goods.

-Bonus: the 7th Okinawan FEASTival runs September 7-21, 2026 - participating restaurants across Honolulu serve Okinawan menu items for the two weeks following the main festival.
-Worth following up with at a few restaurants if you fall in love with the food.
+Bonus: the 7th Okinawan FEASTival runs September 7-21, 2026.
+Restaurants across Honolulu serve Okinawan menu items the two weeks after.
+Worth chasing if you fall in love with the food.
+I did.
+Pua and I went back to three of them.

 Family Logistics

-Admission is typically a small donation ($5-10) or free with a donation.
-Food is a la carte (food tickets purchased at booths inside).
+Admission is usually a small donation ($5-10) or free with one.
+Food is bought with festival tickets at booths.
 Cash or card.

 The Convention Center is air-conditioned, accessible, has clean bathrooms, and is stroller-friendly.
-A huge advantage over outdoor festivals if you have toddlers or a baby.
-Park at the Convention Center structure (paid) or walk from a Waikiki hotel (10-15 minutes).
+Massive advantage if you have a toddler or a baby.
+Park at the Convention Center structure (paid) or walk from a Waikiki hotel - 10 to 15 minutes.

-The bon dance at the end of each day (around 6 p.m.) is the cultural climax of the festival - everyone forms concentric circles around a central yagura (drum tower) and dances together to traditional Okinawan music.
+The bon dance at the end of each day (around 6 p.m.) is the heart of it.
+Everyone forms concentric circles around a central yagura (drum tower) and dances together.
 Kids are explicitly invited.
-Even shy kids tend to join after watching for a few minutes.
+Even shy ones tend to join after watching for a few minutes.

 Tips with Kids

-Andagi is the gateway food - it is essentially a sweet doughnut hole, kids inhale them, and they cost a couple dollars per stick.
-Champuru (a stir-fry dish) is also kid-friendly.
-The karate demonstrations are mesmerizing for elementary-age kids and often include child-friendly demos.
-The cultural craft tables (origami, calligraphy) give kids something to make and bring home.
+Andagi is the gateway food.
+Sweet doughnut hole, kids inhale them, couple dollars a stick.
+Champuru (a stir-fry) is also kid-friendly.
+Karate demos hypnotize elementary-age kids and often include child-friendly moments.
+Origami and calligraphy tables give them something to make and bring home.

 Filipino Fiesta and Parade